 Requirements: Audition and Music Department recommendation

-There are a limited number of endowed and annual named scholarships available for incoming students.
-For information on these scholarships, please contact Ms. Sheila Smith, Director of Planned Giving and Scholarships, Division of Institutional Advancement, at (615) 300-5074 or (901) 482-0660 or ude.ksif@htimshs.
+There are a limited number of Endowed and Annual Named scholarships available for incoming and returning students.
+For consideration students must complete a Scholarship Application and must reapply annually.
+For information on these scholarships, please contact Ms. Sheila Smith, Director of Planned Giving and Scholarships, Division of Institutional Advancement.

 All students are required to complete the Free Application for Federal Student Aid.
 This is done online at www.fafsa.ed.gov.
 There is no firm deadline but families are strongly encouraged to file by February 15.
 The Fisk code is 003490.
 This code must be used in order for our Office of Student Financial Aid to receive your information and create a financial aid award.
 Financial aid awards are distributed electronically and typically received by families in late spring.